Sayid Jarrah: Season 6

 In the premiere of Season 6, "LA X", in the timeline that follows the survivors on the island, Sayid is taken to the Temple.
 Hurley and some of the other survivors also go to the Temple in order to heal him, which at the time is unsuccessful.
 Although his death is confirmed, Sayid unexpectedly gets up from the ground.
 Sayid is then taken by Dogen to be 'tested' and is branded.
 He is told he passed, but Jack is told later that Sayid is "infected."

 Sayid leaves the Temple after being asked by Dogen to kill the Smoke Monster with a blade.
-However, the knife proves worthless but the Smoke Monster (in Locke's form) allows Sayid to live and return to the temple with a message.
+The knife proves worthless but the Smoke Monster (in Locke's form) allows Sayid to live and return to the temple with a message.
 Sayid indeed returns and warns everyone to leave or else they will all die.
 He then proceeds to confront Dogen and murders him and Lennon, allowing the Smoke Monster into the Temple to kill those who didn't defect.
-When Ilana's group rushes in to rescue the "candidates" (Jacob's choice of people to replace him as leader of the Island), Ben attempts to coax Sayid to leaving with them, but Sayid sinisterly replies otherwise.
+When Ilana's group rushes in to rescue the "candidates" (people whom Jacob has chosen to possibly replace him as leader of the Island), Ben attempts to coax Sayid to leaving with them.
+Sayid sinisterly replies otherwise.
 Ben runs off.
 The "infection" Dogen had spoken of appears to be a type of mind control that the Man in Black has placed over Sayid.